Originally posted August 31, 2012:

 Randy pointed out, this is Mouth-to-mouth resuscitation in the Old Testament folks!
 So, when a situation arises, don’t be worried about germs and the like.
 Do what is necessary to save a life!
 Again I could see his mind flashing back to some tragedy that drove Randy on to make sure we were properly trained in First Aid and CPR.

 Randy didn’t teach us Safety to gain “Bonus Points” from management as some pseudo-Power Plant Men did.
-Randy, from the day he came to the plant in May 8, 1984 until the day I left on August 16, 2001, was a true hero to me.
+Randy, from the day he came to the plant in May 8, 1984 (What a birthday present to become a Power Plant Man on your Birthday!) until the day I left on August 16, 2001, was a true hero to me.
 I don’t know if he ever served in combat.
 I don’t know if he ever received one little stripe or medal on his uniform in the Army.
 What I do know is that to this day I am eternally grateful that I have had the opportunity to meet one of the most remarkable souls of our time the day Randy Dailey showed up at the Power Plant.
-I have always been certain that God himself sent Randy to administer his Safety Wisdom to the Power P;ant Men at the Coal-fired Power Plant in North Central Oklahoma!
+I have always been certain that God himself sent Randy to administer his Safety Wisdom to the Power Plant Men at the Coal-fired Power Plant in North Central Oklahoma!
 Randy continued to bless all of us year after year.

 Originally posted September 20, 2014.